helm/helm-www/content/en/docs/faq/_index.md

 ### I am getting a warning about "Unable to get an update from the "stable" chart repository"

 Run `helm repo list`.
-If it shows your `stable` repository pointing to a Google link, you will need to update that repository.
-On November 13, 2020, Google terminated their copy of the Helm stable chart repository.
-The current version is available at `https://charts.helm.sh/stable`.
+If it shows your `stable` repository pointing to a `storage.googleapis.com` URL, you will need to update that repository.
+On November 13, 2020, the Helm Charts repo [became unsupported](https://github.com/helm/charts#deprecation-timeline) after a year-long deprecation.
+An archive has been made available at
+`https://charts.helm.sh/stable` but will no longer receive updates.

 You can run the following command to fix your repository:

 ```console
 $ helm repo add stable https://charts.helm.sh/stable --force-update